Carlton Gamer: Compositional style

-Edward Rothstein in The New York Times finds in Gamer's Piano Râga Music "wit merged with severity".
-Reviewing a later performance of the same work, Paul Griffiths in The New York Times describes Piano Râga Music as "hesitating between the worlds of its two dedicatees, Ravi Shankar and Milton Babbitt, before plunging into an immense, flamboyant mix."
+Edward Rothstein in The New York Times found in Gamer's Piano Râga Music "wit merged with severity".
+Reviewing a later performance of the same work, Paul Griffiths in The New York Times described it as "hesitating between the worlds of its two dedicatees, Ravi Shankar and Milton Babbitt, before plunging into an immense, flamboyant mix."

 Gamer himself, in his article "ET Setera" (p.
-60), writes of his "interests as a composer of music in ETS 12"—i.e., the twelve-tone equal-tempered system:
+60), wrote of his "interests as a composer of music in ETS 12"—i.e., the twelve-tone equal-tempered system:

 In recent years these interests have centered more and more upon the attainment in the pitch domain of a sense of "less-than-twelveness" embedded in "twelveness".
 I have become increasingly preoccupied with the properties of certain subcollections of pitches or pitch classes chosen from the universe of pitches within our system and the relationship of such subcollections to that system.

 In his Notes on the Structure of Piano Râga Music (p.
-218), for example, Gamer shows how that work employs a 24-tone set generated from a single trichord.
+218), for example, Gamer showed how that work employs a 24-tone set generated from a single trichord.
 In Lieder to texts by Rainer Maria Rilke he employs all-trichord sets, each containing an all-interval tetrad, enabling him to embed quotations from tonal music into the serial texture.
-(Regarding all-interval tetrads, see his article "Microtones and projective planes", p.
-153.)
-(See Publications.)

-Gamer has composed music in equal-tempered systems other than ETS 12.
-Robin Wilson, in his Gresham College lecture on music and mathematics, discusses Gamer's use of the 31-tone equal-tempered system in ORGANUM and of the seven-point projective plane in Fanovar.
+Gamer composed music in equal-tempered systems other than ETS 12.
+Robin Wilson, in his Gresham College lecture on music and mathematics, discussed Gamer's use of the 31-tone equal-tempered system in ORGANUM and of the seven-point projective plane in Fanovar.

-In the rhythmic domain, Gamer has sometimes employed serialization or the use of recursive sequences—e.g., in Quietly, with feeling or Duetude.
-(See Compositions).
+In the rhythmic domain, Gamer sometimes employed serialization or the use of recursive sequences—e.g., in Quietly, with feeling or Duetude.